'Fortnite' season five is here and it's taking over the real world

 Breaking News Emails

-Raking in nearly $300 million a month, blockbuster video game "Fortnite" is no child's play.
+Raking in nearly $300 million a month, the blockbuster video game "Fortnite" is no child's play.

 One of the secrets to its popularity is its low barrier to entry.
 The game is free to play and users can keep playing their same character from console to handheld device to computer.
 Players can express themselves by purchasing skins that change how they look or buy upgrades that earn them bragging rights with friends, who they can talk to, and, of course, taunt, throughout the game via headsets.